 The dynamics that arise in situated language interactions between human users and automated agents expose a plethora of language learning signals.
 A prime example of such a signal is explicit feedback: when users convey their intent via natural language instructions for an agent to follow, they are well positioned to provide feedback, for example, through a stream of binary signals as the agent acts.

 Learning from this type of signal has significant potential.
-It shifts the burden of learning from annotated data to learning through interaction with users, which not only reduces data costs, but also enables continual improvement through interaction with users.
-This signal also fundamentally differs from gold-standard annotated data: it directly targets current agent behavior, rather than reflecting optimal human behavior that may be of less relevance to the agent's current policy.
+It shifts the burden of learning from annotated data to learning through interaction with users, which not only reduces data costs, but also enables continual\footnote{ We use the term \emph{continual learning} to refer to a learning setting where an agent continually improves its task performance~\cite{Hawkins2020:continual-adaptation}, in our case following instructions.
+The term is used at times to describe the domain adaptation challenge of continually learning to handle new tasks.
+Our work does not address this problem.} improvement through interaction with users.
+This signal also fundamentally differs from gold-standard annotated data: it directly targets the current agent behavior, rather than reflecting optimal human behavior that may be of less relevance to the agent's current policy.
 This approach stands in contrast with most methods for learning to follow instructions, where the use of demonstration data entails high data costs, and the clear separation between training and deployment passes over opportunities for learning through interaction with users~\cite[e.g.,][]{Artzi:13,Anderson:18r2r,Shridhar_2020_CVPR}.